hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

 etc.

-The function `corpus.segments` segments also has a second parameter (`fine`).
+The function `corpus.segments` also has a second parameter (`fine`).
-The default value is `None` and it indicates that the elements of a segment should be the data points themselves.
+Its default value (`None`) indicates that the elements of a segment should be the data points themselves.
-However, you can also iterate with respect to a different fine-grained segmentation.
+However, you may want the elements of a segment to be grouped according to some other fine grained segmentation.
-For example, you can set the coarse segmentation to be the sentences, and the the fine grained segmentation to be some phrase-level segmentation, such as chunks, in this case:
+For example, you can set the coarse segmentation to be the sentences, and the fine-grained segmentation to be some phrase-level segmentation, such as chunks:

     for Seg in corpus.segments(coarse='sent_num', fine='chunk_num'):
         print(f'sent. {Seg["label_coarse"]}')